Upcoming Holiday Hours

 Fact-checking & Media Bias

-AllSides.com is a website that seeks to expose people to information and ideas from all sides of the political spectrum so they can better understand the world — and each other.
-AllSides uses media bias ratings to provide balanced news, perspectives and issues from across the political spectrum.
+AllSides.com is a website built to expose people to information and ideas from all sides of the political spectrum.
+AllSides uses media bias ratings to provide balanced news, perspectives and issues from the left, center and right.

 PolitiFact.com is an independent fact-checking journalism website aimed at bringing citizens the truth in politics.
 PolitiFact’s reporters and editors fact-check statements from the White House, Congress, candidates, advocacy groups and more, rating claims for accuracy, providing analysis of the claim and explanation of reasoning, along with links to sources.